Diyi2020/Diyi2020.github.io/_pages/about.md

 For applications, I am mainly working on the electronic structure of Moire Material with data driven method and would be happy to discuss and explore more on any other related to

-(1)Applied Math: Quantum Dynamics, Spectral Theory, Applied Probability and Applied Analysis
+(1)Applied Math: Spectral Theory, Applied Probability and Applied Analysis

-(2)Quantum Physics: Quantum Material Science, Strongly Correlated System, Non-equilibrium Phenomenon
+(2)Quantum: Quantum Material Science,  Quantum Dynamics, Strongly Correlated System, Non-equilibrium Phenomenon

 (3)Algorithm and TCS: Quantum Algorithm